-Looking for a broadband deal on a 12 month contract?
+Looking for broadband on a short-term 12 month contract?

-Below, we’ve reviewed the best 12 month broadband deals in the UK right now.
+In this guide, we’ve reviewed the 5 best 12 month broadband deals in the UK at the moment.

 Best 12 month broadband deals